This Google™ translation feature is provided for informational purposes only.

 Federal, $2.7 billion.

-In school budgets proposed for SY 2022-23, property tax levy increases averaged 1.7 percent, compared to a 1.4 percent increase the previous year.
-The number of voters increased by approximately 120,000 for SY 2022-23 budget votes with seven districts failing on the first try, compared to five last year.
+In school budgets proposed for SY 2023-24, property tax levy increases averaged 2.1 percent, compared to a 1.7 percent increase the previous year.
+More than 557,000 votes were cast, with 663 district proposals being approved and 11 district proposals defeated on the first try.

-New York’s fourth grade students scored slightly below the national average on the National Assessment for Education Progress (NAEP) math test in 2019 and ranked 40th in the nation.
-Eighth graders in New York also scored slightly below the national average, but ranked 27th in the nation.
+New York’s fourth grade students’ scaled scores were below the national average on the National Assessment for Education Progress (NAEP) math and reading tests in 2022.
+Eighth graders in New York matched national results in 2022 in math, and slightly outperformed the national result in reading.